SourLen/Python-CSGO-Cheat/README.md

 # ProjectX
 All-in-one, undetected CSGO cheat written in Python.
 The cheat includes triggerbot, wallhack and autobunnyhop and is fully undetected by VAC.
 It comes with a nice Gui and can be installed very easily.
-Requirements Python3 and pip (aswell as CSGO obviously)
+Requires Python3 and pip (aswell as CSGO obviously)

 ## Getting Started: